Dhairya-code/CodeSoft/README.md

 A basic **GUI calculator** that performs arithmetic operations like addition, subtraction, multiplication, and division.
 **Features:**
 ✔ Simple and Interactive UI
 ✔ Handles basic mathematical calculations

 ### ✅ **3.
-Password Generator**
+Contact Book**
-A secure **password generator** that creates strong, random passwords based on user-defined length and complexity.
+A simple **contact management system** to store and retrieve contact information.
 **Features:**
-✔ Generates random passwords with letters, numbers, and symbols
+✔ Add, Search, and Delete Contacts
-✔ Customizable password length
+✔ User-friendly GUI for better interaction

 ### ✅ **4.
 Rock-Paper-Scissors Game**
 An interactive game where users can play against the computer, implemented using **random module** in Python.